 The property tax in Utah is levied by counties, cities and towns, and special districts.
 School districts are the most significant users of property tax revenue, with more than 50 percent of the tax collected going to K-12 education.
 The state levies personal and corporate income taxes and a retail sales tax.
-Cities, counties, and some special districts are also allowed to levy a local option sales tax that is piggybacked on the state sales tax (figure UT-1).
+Cities, counties, and some special districts are also allowed to levy a local option sales tax on top of the state sales tax (figure UT-1).